Code-Institute-Submissions/east-africa-safari/README.md

 * This required drawing designs for different sections and different screen sizes.

 ### Surface Plane
-* At the surface plane I needed to come up with an visuallyu appealing site, google fonts I picked three different fonts and incorpared different colors for contrast.
+* At the surface plane I needed to come up with an visually appealing site, for fonts I picked three different fonts from google fonts and incorpared different colors for contrast.
 The sequence in which information was presented is consistent too.
 * I incorporated images in top destinations section and preview section too and also in the feedback form, just  to make the site appealing in order to achieve the sites developer an user objectives
 * Buttons with hove state to capture the attention of the user